 Reducing costs, improving the learning experience

 When the B.C.
-Open Textbook Project was announced in 2012, the goal was to reduce student costs by creating open textbooks for the 40 most popular post-secondary courses.
+Open Textbook Project (now known as the B.C.
+Open Collection) was announced in 2012, the goal was to reduce student costs by creating open textbooks for the 40 most popular post-secondary courses.
 Since then, we have saved the students of British Columbia millions of dollars through the development of more than 250 open textbooks (with more than 2000 adoptions) across the B.C. post-secondary education system.

-In addition to reducing costs for students, the open textbook project facilitates an improved learning environment for instructors and students.
-By sharing, reusing, and remixing the available content, instructors can tailor-fit the material for their curriculum and follow Universal Design for Learning (UDL) principles to improve accessibility for all students.
+In addition to reducing costs for students, the B.C.
+Open Collection supports instructors in improving the learning environment for their students.
+By sharing, reusing, and remixing content in the B.C.
+Open Collection, instructors can tailor-fit the material for their curriculum and follow Universal Design for Learning (UDL) principles to improve accessibility for all students.
 Here are a few of the Open Education stories with local educators sharing their experience with accessible learning.

-Find, adopt, or adapt a textbook on Open.BCcampus.ca
+Find, adopt, or adapt a textbook on collection.BCcampus.ca.

 Review an Open Textbook